S-amuzu/Tracking-AI-Trends-Through-NLP-Powered-Text-Mining-and-Knowledge-Extraction/README.md

 End-to-end NLP project analyzing over 16,000 AI media articles to track emerging AI trends, extract knowledge, and build an intelligent Q&A system.

-Completed as part of the Computational Language Technologies course at HSLU, in collaboration with Anacode GmbH and Google DeepMind.

 ## Project Stages

 ### Stage 1: Data Cleaning, Preprocessing & Exploratory Analysis